everornever/Project-Air/README.md

 # Projekt Air

 This project involves a compact cube made of various components to measure and display indoor air quality.
-More details will be provided in the different topics:

-# Hardware
+## Hardware
 The following parts are needed for the construction of the project:

 |Bauteile        |Kosten| Beschreibung |